This is the reasons why tequila and mezcal are so expensive

 Do you know the reasons why tequila and mezcal are so expensive?
 Both spirits use agave, that’s where the similarities end.

 How about the taste?
-Mezcal has a lot smokier nose than tequila.
+Mezcal has a lot of smokier nose than tequila.

 How about the production?
 Mezcal takes a lot longer to grow.
-Additionally, it requires much more manual labors than tequila production.
+Additionally, it requires much more manual labor than tequila production.
 The higher price of mezcal is its reflections.

 - All tequilas are mezcals: tequila is a type of mezcal, much like how scotch and bourbon are types of whiskey.

 - Must use at least 51 % of agave sap sugar: Either corn or cane sugar would be the rest.
 The best are made with 100 % blue agave, so if the bottle in your hand isn’t bragging that fact, it’s a blend of agave and other sugars that’s been nicknamed a mixtos.

 - Any agave-based liquor, which includes tequila

 - More than 30 varieties of agave: tobalá, tobaziche, tepeztate, arroqueño and espadín.

 - Made in Durango, Guanajuato, Guerrero, San Luis Potosi, Tamaulipas, Zacatecas, Michoacán, Puebla and Oaxaca.

 - Both use the harvested core of the agave plant.